-Best action cameras – Record your ride and edit your footage
+Best action cameras for cyclists: Record your ride for all to see

 The best action cameras are small and tough, yet make it easy to capture video and edit it, perfect for creating all kinds of content

-The best action cameras allow you to film your ride, whether that's because you fancy producing video for social media or just want a record of your ride in case something goes awry.
+The best action cameras for cyclists allow you to film your ride, whether that's because you fancy producing video for social media or just want a record in case something goes awry.

-But choosing the best action camera for your needs is tricky, as there are a lot of choices and a range of formats and functionality available.
+But choosing the best action camera for cyclists is tricky, as there are so many choices, formats and functions available.
 You want something that you can ride with easily, either attached to your bike or yourself and that gives adequate runtime for an extended cycle ride.
+Image stabilisation is important too.
 Some cameras double up and function as well as the best bike lights.

 Once you get home, you may enjoy spending hours in the editing room, getting the perfect cut, or you may just want to download your footage and do the minimum to keep a record.